-Note that row 24 is a memo item on template OV1 and is not included in the totals on row 29
+Note that row 19a is a memo item on template OV1 and is not included in the totals on row 29

-The main driver of the increase in RWA was an increase in credit risk, due to increased corporate lending exposures and increased CCR due to increased SFT exposures.
+The main driver of the increase in RWA was an increase in credit risk, due to increased corporate lending exposures.
+This was offset by the decrease in Securitisation RWA due to the election to deduct a securitisation risk weighted at 1250% from CET1 in January 2023.